murumura/CTRTC/README.md

 **WARNING**

-While compile-time image generation works with GCC 12, compiler memory usage is **extreme** -- tens of gigabytes for even modest image sizes.
+(1) While compile-time image generation works with GCC 12, compiler memory usage is **extreme** -- tens of gigabytes for even modest image sizes.
 If you want to try it out with GCC, stick to very small images or prepare for violent retribution from the OOM-killer.

+(2) Alought I trying to follow and implment the testing examples in books, turning out there must be some trade-off for compile-time implementation in C++, therefore some test-cases mights look completely different from book illustrations (sending me pull requests if you think some implementations could be done better and better approximating examples from book).

 ## Build and run test suite
 Use the following commands from the project's top-most directory to run the test suite.